Mutesz

 Locative

 The locative indexing prefix is the consonant s-, it can be used together with the object indexing, it can be roughly translated as there and is always used when the verb has a location.
-The locative marker will metathesize with the indicative vowel i forming the prefix si- before a consonant.
+The locative marker will metathesize with the mood vowel i or a forming the prefix si- or sa- before a consonant.

 aatziraa szanaa simanneesz